Latent Print CertificationLatent Print Certification Home Page

 - Tests received after the deadline will put your certification into EXPIRED status.

 - There is an option for the test taker to leave their test incomplete with the addition of a box and a signature line.
 This allows the test taker to opt out of having to make a conclusion they may not be comfortable with.
-If this option is selected, this will be considered a failed test?due to non-completion.
+If this option is selected, this will be considered a failed test due to non-completion.

 - The wait time for a failure of the recert test for one erroneous exclusion has been reduced from one (1) year to six (6) months.

 - The wait time for a failure of the recert test for one or more erroneous identifications remains at one (1) year.

 - The wait time for a failure of the recert test for more than one erroneous conclusion remains at one (1) year

 - Failure of the recert test for a second time for any reason will necessitate a wait time of one (1) year and will require taking the full Certification test again as per the current standards outlined in the FCMB Operations manual.